kapil-kumar/online_business_app/README.md

-# It is a online business application to users, users can post projects, they can also import contact from their social sites.
+# It is a online business application to users.

+users can post projects, they can also import contact from their social sites.